How bad weather can improve your travel experience

 After experiencing the stunning wave action at Whistling Rocks, we had discovered quickly how bad weather can improve your travel experience.
 But there were even more surprises in store.

-There must have been good rains across the central deserts before the heap of rain related to the storm that hit central Australia.
+There must have been good rains across the central deserts prior to the heap of rain that came with the storm that hit central Australia.

-As we travelled through the Great Victoria Desert we were surprised at how green the vegetation was, including the spinifex (Triodia).
+We travelled through the Great Victoria Desert and were surprised at how green the vegetation was, including the spinifex (Triodia).
 New growth was bright green and spread across the landscape.
-The grasses and new growth along the track were all green including at Totems I and II of the British Atomic Weapons Tests of October 1953.
+This included at Totems I and II of the British Atomic Weapons Tests of October 1953.

 But the biggest surprise was at Palm Valley and along the Finke River Track.
-Visitors there at the time were warned to leave before the storm that swept through and the Finke Gorge National Park closed.
-By the time we came, the creeks and rivers were full but fortunately for us the floods were subsiding and both were open once more.
+Before the storm, visitors were warned to leave before and the Finke Gorge National Park closed.
+The creeks and rivers were full but fortunately for us the floods were subsiding and both were open once more.

 John and I had explored the Finke River Track many years before.
 The only water encountered was the permanent waterhole at Boggy Hole.
 This time, both Palm Creek and Finke River were carrying water.
 There were many photo opportunities and scenic delights at each river crossing – all of which provided no problems except one.